hotosm/learnosm/_posts/en/coordination/0500-10-25-tasking-manager.md

 - Creation date, or
 - Last update

-You can further refine your list by clicking in the **Your Projects** box, to see just the projects in which you have participated, and/or you may use a free text search to locate projects that contain particular text strings, such as **Ebola** (search is not case sensitive).
+You can further refine your list by clicking in the **Your Projects** box, to see just the projects in which you have participated, whether you have completed a square or not.
+Validators will also find projects they have validated in by using this checkbox.
+You may use a free text search to locate projects that contain particular text strings, such as **Ebola** (search is not case sensitive).

 Projects are frequently referred to by their Project number, e.g., [**#711 - Ebola Outbreak, Kayes, Mali - Pre-emptive building mapping**](http://tasks.hotosm.org/project/711), and you may also use this in the search box.